GeNeT11X/Aryan_portfolio/README.md

 # Interior Design Portfolio Website

-A modern portfolio website for an interior design business with a Flask backend and MySQL database.
+A modern portfolio website for an interior design business having a Flask backend and MySQL database.

 ## Features